TimelessBeing/battle_for_eden/rules.md

 (note: contrary to many other deckbuilding games, you are not forced to discard the cards remaining in your hand and may keep any number of them).

-However, if the player has conquered at least 1 territory during their turn, they have a chance to continue their conquest if they want to, but with some constraints:
+However, if the player has taken at least 1 territory from other players during their turn, they have a chance to continue their conquest if they want to, but with some constraints:
 - first, all Energy Crystal cards in front of them (those played during the turn) return to their hand
 - then, they replenish their hand to 5 cards
-- they now start a new turn,
+- they now start a bonus turn, but this time they may only attack from the territories they took from other players during their previous turn
-  but this time starting a battle on a front has a cost: the player must remove 1 troop from the attacking territory first
+- during a bonus turn, starting battles has a cost: the player must first remove 1 troop from each attacking territory before sending troops to the frontier
+  (2 if there are 2 fronts for that attacking territory)

 Note that if they have enough troops and are successful in battle, a player might be able to play many turns in a row.